cruickshankjamie48-byte/Site-B-Custom-Models/README.md

 #### Plushies:
-	Rename a totem of undying to
+	Rename a totem of undying and name it Plushie then any of the below plushies
-		- Plushie <insert mob name here>
+		- <insert mob name here> - Most minecraft mobs
-		  #Note most mobs have been added.
+		- bluU pupU - Livi pet chicken
-		  there are hidden plushies aswell try pop culture charcters/animals and you might strike lucky
+		- there are hidden plushies aswell try pop culture charcters/animals and you might strike lucky
-		- Plushie bluU pupU - Livi pet chicken

 #### Pets: